Careers Service

 Mentoring programme

-Once you have graduated from the EMA programme you will be part of the EMAalumni association, a community defined by peer learning, professional development and social bonds.
+Once you have graduated from the EMA programme you will be part of the EMAlumni Association, a community defined by peer learning, professional development and social bonds.
 You will meet their representatives at the EMA graduation ceremony!

 You will also be part of Global Campus Alumni (GCA), the largest human rights alumni network with over 4000 graduates from around the world comprising all alumni from the Global Campus Master’s programmes.
 GCA organises activities, networking events and connects with Global Campus partners to promote the skills and ideas of the alumni.